 Besides being rich in biodiversity, these spiritually designated woods sequester carbon, conserve water, reduce soil erosion, and provide shade and natural medicine.
 They also harbour pollinator species, including native bees and other insects that add value to outlying crops.

-Lacking alternatives, the priests sometimes use the wood to repair their church, to make charcoal for church activities, and to carve sacred utensils.
+Lacking alternatives, the priests sometimes use the wood to repair their church, make charcoal for church activities, and carve sacred utensils.
 Plants from the forest are eaten or used to make dyes.
 Deadfall is sold to congregants for cash.

-“The biggest solutions to these forests comes from inside: the church members and clergy who believe they are the stewards of all of God’s creatures, a similar mission to us as conservation biologists.
+“The biggest solutions to these forests come from inside: the church members and clergy who believe they are the stewards of all of God’s creatures, a similar mission to us as conservation biologists.
 We all understand that the sad thing about vanishing forest islands is once they are gone, we will never know what used to live there or what might be missing or extinct.”

 “Forest patches are like families of trees, and trees are the building blocks of life on Earth.
 One of the most successful ‘machines’ for storing carbon, trees transform sunlight into energy and food.
-Forests around the world provide homes for up to half of the species on our planet.
+Forests worldwide provide homes for up to half of the species on our planet.
 They also provide spiritual sanctuary.
 Humans could not live if trees and forests were not part of our environment,” Lowman says.

 A parent of two grown boys, Meg Lowman compares trees to mothers: “We have a great deal in common.”